albertsanchom/webftp/README.md

         $ chmod +x deploy.sh && sh deploy.sh --environment=<env>

-* If you are using https://samltest.id, follow this additional steps:
-    * Execute [STAGE=$ENVIRONMENT node setup] It will modify some files in order to make all work.
-Go to https://samltest.id/upload.php and upload manually [docs/sp-metadata.xml](docs/sp-metadata.xml).

 * For development, run your server and try

         $ npm run serve --prefix=frontend